Types Of Auto Accidents

-An experienced Atlanta auto accident attorney will know how to help determine who was at fault, evaluate property damage, and assess the severity of any mental and physical injuries.
-Lawyers at McCamy, Phillips, Tuggle & Fordham aggressively fight for the legal rights of those injured in automobile accidents.
+An experienced Atlanta auto accident attorney will know how to determine who was at fault, evaluate property damage and assess the severity of any mental and physical injuries.
+The lawyers at McCamy, Phillips, Tuggle & Fordham, LLP, aggressively fight for the legal rights of those injured in automobile accidents.

-- Side-impact collisions, also called a "T-bone" collision, or "broadsided," occur when the side of a vehicle is impacted by the front or rear of another vehicle or a fixed object.
+Side-impact collisions, also called a T-bone collision or broadside, occur when the side of a vehicle is impacted by the front or rear of another vehicle or a fixed object.
 Vehicle damage and occupant injury are more likely to be severe in this type of car crash.
-However, that varies based on the part of the vehicle that is struck, the vehicle's safety features such as airbags and crumples zones, weight and construction of the vehicle, including materials, and the speed of the vehicles involved in the wreck.
+However, that varies based on the part of the vehicle that is struck, the vehicle’s safety features such as airbags and crumples zones, the weight and construction of the vehicle, and the speed of the vehicles involved in the wreck.
 Vehicle occupants on the side of a vehicle struck usually sustain far worse injuries than they would in a front or rear-end crash.

-- Sideswipe collisions are typically when the sides of two parallel cars touch and "swipe" each other.
+Sideswipes are typically when the sides of two parallel cars touch and swipe each other.
 If both motor vehicles are traveling in the same direction and neither driver loses control, the vehicles may suffer only cosmetic damage.

-- Vehicle Rollover occurs when a vehicle flips over onto its side or roof.
+Vehicle rollover occurs when a vehicle flips over onto its side or roof.
 Rollovers are often caused by a sharp turn at high speed.
-All vehicles are subject to a rollover accident, but SUVs (Sport Utility Vehicles) are usually at a greater risk because they are usually taller than other vehicles, and have a higher center of gravity.
+All vehicles are subject to a rollover accident, but sport utility vehicles (SUVs) are usually at a greater risk because they are taller than other vehicles and have a higher center of gravity.
 This combined with speeding increases the risk of a vehicle rollover.

-- Head-on collisions are when the front ends of two vehicles hit each other.
+Head-on collisions occur when the front ends of two vehicles hit each other.
 Head-on collisions are often fatal.

-- Single car accidents occur when only one vehicle is involved.
-In some cases a vehicle strikes other objects such as poles, trees, fire hydrants, walls and may involve innocent bystanders.
-Those accidents often result in property damage and personal injury.
+Single car accidents are those where only one vehicle is involved.
+In some cases a vehicle strikes other objects such as poles, trees, fire hydrants and walls, and they may involve innocent bystanders.
+These accidents often result in property damage and personal injury.

-- Multi-vehicle pile-ups, also called multi-vehicle collisions, are accidents involving many vehicles.
-Pile-ups usually occur on highways or freeways.
+Also called multi-vehicle collisions, these are accidents that involve many vehicles.
+Pile-ups usually occur on highways and freeways.
 They are one of the deadliest kinds of traffic accidents and a solid mass of crumpled vehicles makes escape or rescue difficult.
 A fire in one part of the accident can quickly spread to spilled fuel and cover the entire crash area.
-Vehicles in a pile up are often hit multiple times, increasing risk of injury to its occupants.
+Vehicles in a pile-up are often hit multiple times, increasing risk of injury to the occupants.
 Cars often spin during a pile-up accident and are hit from the side.
 In some cases, drivers and passengers choose to get out of their vehicles during a pile up, putting them at risk of being hit by another vehicle.
-Determining the cause of multi-vehicle collisions is difficult; it's often impossible to tell if negligence caused the crash.
+Determining the cause of multi-vehicle collisions is difficult; it’s often impossible to tell if negligence caused the crash.

-If you have been the victim of personal injury, or if a family member has died a wrongful death, due to an auto accident, contact our Atlanta auto accident attorneys.
-We can help.
-Call us at 706-508-4292, or submit our quick contact web form.
+If you have been the victim of personal injury in a crash or if a family member has died due to an auto accident, contact our Atlanta auto accident attorneys; we can help.
+Call us at 706-508-4292 or submit our quick contact form.